duanebester/map-api-book/src/intro/rest_basics.md

 That's all it takes!
 The above is a totally legit API.
 Just a list of bullet points.

 An API is just a way to define a set of rules.
 It was invented to allow software developers to modularize their code.
-You could take the above API defintion, hand it to any software developer, and they can write the code that adheres to the rules.
+You could take the above API definition, hand it to any software developer, and they can write the code that adheres to the rules.

 E.g.
 ```ignore